mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 Both our open-source community and our premium products are growing fast (x2 YoY).
 We need talented people to keep that going!

-We are aiming to make high-end design accessible to the many, empowering developers that lack access to a designer as well as saving time for designers with a source they can trust.
+We are aiming to make high-end design accessible to the many, empowering developers who lack access to a designer as well as saving time for designers with a source they can trust.
-[According to our last survey](https://mui.com/blog/2021-developer-survey-results/#what-are-your-most-important-criteria-for-choosing-a-ui-library), the quality of the design execution (UX & UI) is the most important criteria used by developers & designers to pick their next UI library.
+[According to our last survey](https://mui.com/blog/2021-developer-survey-results/#what-are-your-most-important-criteria-for-choosing-a-ui-library), the quality of the design execution (UX & UI) is the most important criterion used by developers & designers to pick their next UI library.

 ### Why this is interesting